• Sign In

 • How is the past used in justifying the present national and regional relationships?

-• What are the trans-border forms of imagining the past and how does the presence of such trans-border phenomena affect formations of identity?
+• What are the trans-border forms of imagining the past, and how does the existence of such phenomena influence identity formations?

 People